Debanitrkl/Debanitrkl/README.md

   <img src="https://raw.githubusercontent.com/coderjojo/coderjojo/master/img/github.gif" width=100>
   <br><br>
   <samp>
-    I'm <a href="https://www.linkedin.com/in/debanitr/">Debabrata</a> currently building <a href="https://www.parseable.com/">@Parseable :school: </a>, working along with opensource developer communities for making logging simpler.
-With keen interest on cloud native technologies, currently learning about container tools, distributed file systems and cloud native chaos engineering.
-Occasionally, I do participate in Hackathons :bulb: and I have a love and hate relationship with Programming :neutral_face:
+I’m <a href="https://www.linkedin.com/in/debanitr/">Debabrata</a>—currently building <a href="https://www.parseable.com/">@Parseable :school:</a>, and jamming with open-source dev communities to craft the next-gen observability stack.
+  • Digging deep into telemetry pipelines, wrangling high-cardinality data, and experimenting with columnar storage formats on S3.
+  • Keen on all things cloud-native: containers, distributed file systems, and a dash of chaos engineering.
+  • Occasional Hackathon sprinter :bulb: with an on-again/off-again romance with programming :neutral_face:
   </samp>
 </p>